by Yasu-Hiko Tohsaku

 - Ability to process and understand kanji in context (top-down, integrated, deep knowledge)

 It is of the utmost importance for you to impart to your students the knowledge and ability to process and understand kanji and kanji compounds in context.
-For this purpose, use authentic and semiauthentic texts that are appropriate for the learners' level and help your students develop the ability to make guesses about unknown kanji or kanji compounds by using the context and their existing knowledge.
-You can do so in many cases by selecting appropriate texts (texts that include both learned and new kanji) and posing effective reading comprehension questions.
+For this purpose, use authentic and semiauthentic texts that are appropriate for the learners’ level and help your students develop the ability to make guesses about unknown kanji or kanji compounds by using the context and their existing knowledge.
 Also, it is important to encourage learners to use a print or online kanji dictionary early on, so that they can become familiar with a variety of search methods and techniques.

-The most important part of kanji acquisition is to make a firm connection among the three components of form, sound, and meaning.
-To help learners establish this form-sound-meaning connection effectively, you can introduce kanji in conjunction with, for instance, speaking activities.
+The most important part of kanji acquisition is to make a clear connection between the three components of form, sound, and meaning.
+To help learners establish this form-sound-meaning connection effectively, you can introduce kanji in conjunction with speaking activities.
 In speaking activities, you introduce new vocabulary and help the students establish the relationship between sound and meaning.
 Then you can teach related kanji or kanji compounds and add the third component, the form, to the sound and meaning.
 This method also makes it possible to teach kanji that are used as words in their contexts.
 In addition, it forces learners to minimize their decoding of single kanji.
 You also need to help students develop skimming and scanning skills through reading comprehension practice as well as develop rapid reading and sight reading.

-Each learner uses different learning strategies, and the most effective strategy differs from one person to another, depending on his or her cognitive style.
-This is true with kanji learning, too.
-The time we can spend teaching kanji in the classroom is limited.
-So we should make every effort to encourage students to be autonomous learners and help them develop effective learning, processing, retaining, and recalling strategies so that they can learn kanji and increase their kanji knowledge and skill on their own.
+Each learner uses different learning strategies, and the most effective strategy differs from one person to another, depending on cognitive style.
+The time we can spend teaching kanji in the classroom is limited, so we should make every effort to encourage students to be autonomous learners and help them develop effective learning, processing, retaining, and recall strategies.
 Teach a variety of memory and learning strategies and have learners use the ones that are most effective for them.
-Also, help them acquire the ability to use multiple strategies in a flexible manner.

-One way to help students learn kanji individually is to raise their motivation to learn kanji.
-For this purpose, try to develop a kanji-teaching syllabus that connects kanji study to the learner's real life.
-Have learners learn kanji that meet their needs regardless of the complexity of the kanji (for example, daily communication, needs within the context of Japanese language study, needs that arise within a research project or profession).
+Try to develop a kanji-teaching syllabus that connects kanji study to the students’ real life; for example, daily communication, needs within the context of Japanese language study, or needs that arise within a research project or profession.
 Include as many purposeful, task-oriented activities as possible.
-Create opportunities where students encounter kanji and kanji vocabulary that are used in real-life contexts (high-frequency vocabulary, vocabulary that is relevant to one's living environment).
+Create opportunities where students encounter kanji and kanji vocabulary that are used in real-life contexts.
 Have students learn the same semantic or topic group of kanji together; this will help them develop good strategies for retrieving kanji.
-Keep in mind that we remember together what we learn together.

 Your assessment strategies for kanji must reflect your kanji teaching.
 If your teaching emphasizes the development of the ability to comprehend kanji in context, your kanji tests must include questions that check that ability.
 Note that the AP Japanese Exam includes no questions that check kanji knowledge and skill discretely but rather evaluates holistic abilities, i.e., whether students can comprehend and use kanji in context.